 Veritas College International (VCI) has complied with the duty in section 4 of the 2006 Charities Act to have due regard to guidance published by the Charity Commission (i.e. public benefit statement).
-VCI is an organisation whose mission is to serve the church in its various expressions at grassroots level around the world.
-This mission is fulfilled by training church leaders and believers who will be able to train others, using a curriculum which approaches and methodologies to facilitate the following processes: Interpret the Bible in a practical and responsible way; apply the obtained absolutes of the Bible in a specific context and communicate the absolutes in the specific context.
+VCI is an organisation whose mission is to serve the church in its various expressions at the local church level around the world.
+This mission is fulfilled by training church leaders and believers who will be able to train others, using a curriculum with approaches and methodologies to facilitate the following processes: Interpret the Bible in a practical and responsible way; apply the obtained absolutes of the Bible in the local context and communicate the absolutes in the local context.

 VCI works internationally via National Colleges with a focus in areas where there is a need for practical, professional or academic biblical training and/or where time or resources are limited.
 VCI training takes place in existing churches of any denomination or in church planting settings.
 The training aims to be integrated into the life and ministry of the church.
-Since 1992, VCI has become a key provider of grassroots theological training in over 40 countries.
-Since 2006, accredited training is now available in 8 countries.
+Since 1992, VCI has become a key provider of theological training in over 40 countries.
+Starting in 2006, accredited training is now available in 7 countries.

 The underlying governing document for VCI is the Memorandum and Articles of Association.
 The document was originally signed on 23rd November 1991 and amended by a special resolution dated 6th November 2007.
 The Certificate of Incorporation on Change of Name was issued on 19th December 2007.
 Trustees are recruited to the international board by assessing their experience and commitment to the ethos of VCI.
-The aim is to give the board a wide perspective of expertise and oversight to ensure the college is well managed.
+The aim is to give the board the necessary expertise and oversight to ensure the college is well managed.

 VCI's board is the ultimate decision maker for the charity's operations and is the custodian of the charity's assets.
-The board will have agreements with affiliated organisations that will be permitted to operate Veritas training within agreed policies and procedures.
-There will be intellectual property licensing to affiliated organisations to permit the effective local training and management with the aim of protecting the reputation and goodwill of Veritas College.
-The CEO is instrumental in ensuring board decisions are carried out within the international college structure.
+VCI has intellectual property licence agreements with National Veritas Colleges and denominations and other organisations that are permitted to operate Veritas training within agreed policies and procedures.
+The purpose of the agreements is to permit effective local training and management while protecting the intellectual property, reputation and goodwill of VCI.
+The CEO is instrumental in ensuring that board decisions are carried out within the international college structure.